mbret/dash-hue-light-control/README.md

 ```

 ## Usage
-Just create a `settings.json` somewhere.
-Then navigate to the module folder and run:
+Just create a `settings.json` somewhere and use its location as argument:

 `sudo dash-hue-light-control --settings=path/to/settings.json`